singhaxn/rpi-rgb-app/README.md

 1. ### `http://<Pi_IP_Address>:5000/` returns an `ERR_CONNECTION_REFUSED` error
     - Make sure, the correct bind address is specified in the configuration file, as described in the [App Configuration](#app-configuration) section above.

+2. ### LED Colors are wrong
+    - Do not expect the color reproduction of your RGB LED strips to be accurate with respect to the colors you see on your screen.
+Each LED strip is likely to have a different calibration.
+This is why only red, green, blue and white presets are provided by default.
+Still, double check to make sure the correct GPIO pin IDs are specified in the configuration file, as described in the [App Configuration](#app-configuration) section above.

+3. ### `pigpio`-specific issues
-2. ### `pigs` works but you can't control your LED strip from the web interface
+    1. #### `pigs` works but you can't control your LED strip from the web interface
         - Make sure, the correct GPIO pin IDs are specified in the configuration file, as described in the [App Configuration](#app-configuration) section above.
         - Check whether __Schedule__ is enabled in the web interface.
 If so, then the LED strip will only turn on when specified in the schedule.
 Disable __Schedule__ if you want to control the lights manually.
         - Make sure __Brightness__ is not set too low on the web interface.
         - Make sure __Color__ is not set to `[0, 0, 0]` on the web interface.

-3. ### LED Colors are wrong
-    - Do not expect the color reproduction of your RGB LED strips to be accurate with respect to the colors you see on your screen.
-Each LED strip is likely to have a different calibration.
-This is why only red, green, blue and white presets are provided by default.
-Still, double check to make sure the correct GPIO pin IDs are specified in the configuration file, as described in the [App Configuration](#app-configuration) section above.
+    2. #### CPU usage is too high
+        If you're using pigpio for the sole purpose of controlling an RGB strip, consider turning off alert sampling as follows:
+        - Open `/lib/systemd/system/pigpiod.service` in your favorite editor and add the `-m` flag on the `ExecStart` line in the `[Service]` section:
+            ```
+            ExecStart=/usr/bin/pigpiod -l -s 10 -m
+            ```
+        - Restart the relevant services
+            ```
+            sudo service rgb-app stop
+            sudo service pigpiod stop
+            sudo systemctl daemon-reload
+            sudo service pigpiod start
+            sudo service rgb-app start
+            ```